-In 2019, advertising spend in the US is set to peak at a staggering $199.22 billion – exceeding 2018’s predicted $194.6 billion.
-With more and more available channels to reach target audiences (and their subsequent competition and noise) brand investment in fighting for the consumer’s attention is higher than ever.
+In 2022, digital ad advertising spending in the US is set to peak at a staggering $239 billion – exceeding 2021’s predicted $211 billion.
+With more and more available channels to reach target audiences, brands are fighting more than ever for consumer attention investment in fighting for the consumer’s attention.

-Unlike the “Mad Men” era however, for businesses today, the success of their corporate branding campaigns isn’t determined by ad budgets or creativity alone.
-No matter how slick the TV commercial, big the billboard or engaging the social media campaign, if a company doesn’t consider employees as brand ambassadors, advertising efforts can come completely undone.
+For businesses today, the success of their corporate branding campaigns isn’t determined by ad budgets or creativity alone.
+No matter how slick the TV commercial, big the billboard, or engaging the social media campaign, advertising efforts can come completely undone if a company doesn’t consider employees as brand ambassadors.

-Last year didn’t fail in providing some high profile examples of what happens if you neglect internal and external brand consistency.
+Recent years haven’t failed in providing some high-profile examples of what happens if you neglect internal and external brand consistency.
 United Airlines made consecutive headlines for off-brand employee conduct, leading to the seemingly constant public unraveling of the airline’s ‘Fly the Friendly Skies’ slogan.
 Wholefoods and Amazon also found themselves in a PR nightmare when internal cultural clashes between employee groups challenged the brands’ once harmonious $13.7 billion merger.

-It’s not just what your employees do, but what they say – even outside office walls, that affects your brand value.
+It’s not just what your employees do to increase brand awareness, but what they say – even outside office walls, that affects your brand value.
 According to the 2013 Edelman Trust Barometer: “Employees rank higher in public trust than a firm’s PR department, CEO, or Founder.
 41% of us believe that employees are the most credible source of information regarding their business.”

-As the daily communicators of your brand, employees need to be engaged and committed to creating the brand from the inside out.
-This means they need to be inspired, prepared and given the right tools to deliver on your external brand promise.
+Your current employees are the daily communicators of your brand, employees need to be engaged and committed to creating the brand from the inside out.
+This means they need to be inspired, prepared, and given the right tools to deliver on your external brand promise.

-We take a look at five global brands whose leading internal strategies prioritize employees as brand ambassadors, empowering them to add daily value to their brand; creating strong and authentic brand experiences for both employees and consumers.
+In the sections below, take a look at five global brands whose leading internal strategies prioritize employees as brand ambassadors and brand advocates, empowering them to add daily value to their brand; creating strong and authentic brand experiences for both employees and consumers.

 1. Make sure the shoe fits